About Skin Cancer

 Squamous Cell Carcinoma

-Squamous cell carcinoma is the most common type of skin cancer in people with dark skin, who typically get it in places that have not been exposed to the sun.
+Squamous cell carcinoma is most common in people with dark skin, who typically get it in places that have not been exposed to the sun.
 In fair-skinned people, however, it usually occurs in sun-exposed areas.
-Squamous cell skin cancer can metastasize to other parts of the body, so prompt treatment is essential.
+Squamous cell carcinoma can metastasize to other parts of the body, so prompt treatment is essential.

-Melanoma is the most aggressive type of skin cancer, and the most likely to metastasize.
+Melanoma is the most aggressive and the most likely to metastasize.
 It forms in the melanocytes (cells that contain pigment), and can develop anywhere on the body, regardless of past exposure to sun.

 A common type of precancer, actinic (solar) keratosis typically appears as a scaly or crusty bump on the skin’s surface.
 It is usually treated with cryotherapy to prevent it from becoming malignant.